North Library (Islington)

 North Library is a public library in the London Borough of Islington, England.

-Located in Manor Gardens, it is the borough's oldest library, opening in 1906.
+Located in Upper Holloway, it is the borough's oldest library, opening in 1906.
 In the UK, it was innovative in its embrace of open-access shelving and children's spaces.
 It was awarded Grade II listed status in 1994.

 History

 The North Library was opened on 29 September 1906 by Alderman Henry Mills JP, Mayor of Islington.
 The opening symbolized the success of a half-century campaign to bring public libraries to Islington.
 Andrew Carnegie contributed £7,000 towards the cost of building the library, as part of a grant that saw the construction of 4 Carnegie libraries across Islington.
 Upon its opening, 14,000 books collected by Revd Robert Spears for the Highgate Hill Unitarian Church were given to the library system.